Locations and Pricing

 $160 - Individual Therapy Session (55 minutes)

-$185 - Nature-Based Session (55 minutes)
+$185 - Walk and Talk or Nature-Based Therapy (55 minutes)

-$250 - Solution-Focused Session (90 minutes)
+$250 - Extended EMDR Therapy Session (90 minutes)

-$50 - Group Therapy Session (60 minutes)
+$88 - Vibrational Sound Healing Session (60 minutes)

 In-Network Insurance

 We accept Aetna, Optum, and UnitedHealth.
 You will receive an estimate of how much you can expect to pay for each session.
-It is a good practice for you to verify your insurance before starting therapy.
+It is a good practice to verify your insurance before starting therapy.
 The estimate provided to you is not a guarantee of coverage or cost.

 Out-Of-Network Insurance